aaditeynair/termnames.nvim/README.md

 - Passing a name to the command creates a terminal with that name
 - Not giving a name creates a terminal with an automatic name
+- Any args passed after the terminal name are executed as a shell command

 #### TermRename